-Depression (Major Depression): When someone has intense and ongoing feelings of sadness, apathy and low energy they might have a form of Depression.
+Depression (major depressive disorder): When someone has intense and ongoing feelings of sadness, apathy and low energy they might have a form of depression.
 Depression can cause a disturbance in thoughts, feelings, behaviours and physical health that can limit your quality of life, affect relationships and limit your ability to get things done.
 Depression is more than being sad or feeling grief after a loss.
-There are subtypes of Depression, like Seasonal Affective Disorder (see below), Dysthymia (a longer lasting and sometimes less “intense” form of major Depression) or Postpartum Depression (a mood disorder associated with becoming a new parent).
+There are subtypes of depression, like seasonal affective disorder (see below), dysthymia (a longer lasting and sometimes less “intense” form of major depression) or postpartum depression (a mood disorder associated with becoming a new parent).

-Seasonal Affective Disorder (S.A.D.): When someone has episodes of depression that have a pattern of happening during a certain time of year (usually in winter) where the symptoms seem to go away after the season is over, they might have Seasonal Affective Disorder.
-Seasonal Affective Disorder is a type of Depression and is also referred to as 'seasonal depression,' 'winter depression,' or 'major depression with a seasonal pattern.'.
+Seasonal affective disorder (SAD): When someone has episodes of depression that have a pattern of happening during a certain time of year (usually in winter) where the symptoms seem to go away after the season is over, they might have seasonal affective disorder.
+Seasonal affective disorder is a type of depression and is also referred to as 'seasonal depression,' 'winter depression,' or 'major depression with a seasonal pattern.'.

-Bipolar Disorder: If someone has an ongoing pattern of experiencing great opposition in mood - like cycling between extremely high mood (mania or manic stage), followed by an extremely low mood (depressive stage), they might have a form of Bipolar Disorder.
-The changes in mood can be sudden, and are extreme enough that they interfere with a person’s ability to live their life.There are often periods of stability between episodes, and the frequency and speed of mood changes depends on the person or type of disorder they have.
+Bipolar disorder: If someone has an ongoing pattern of experiencing polar opposites of mood - like cycling between extremely high mood (mania or manic stage), followed by an extremely low mood (depressive stage), they might have a form of bipolar disorder.
+The changes in mood can be sudden, and are extreme enough that they interfere with a person’s ability to live their life.There are often periods of stability between episodes, and the frequency and speed of mood changes will be different for each person and the type of disorder they have.